-The Company is currently in discussion with the optionor to extend the work commitment of \$700,000 that was due on May 13, 2014.
+The Company is currently in discussion with the optionor to extend the work commitment of \$700,000 that was due to have been completed by May 13, 2014.

 The Vice-President of Exploration of the Company has an interest in the vendor.